 Create your Own Future:

 The FutureHack Global Innovators Bootcamp is a tech, entrepreneurship, and leadership immersive bootcamp for teenagers.
-In the summer of 2017, we brought together a very select group of 55 students from 11 countries to MIT to LIVE, LEARN, CREATE and CHANGE, turning them from ordinary students to Innovators and Leaders with Entrepreneurial Superpowers!
-With the help of world-class entrepreneurs from MIT, Harvard, and top CEOs as instructors, students “learn how to turn their dreams and passions into solutions, and their solutions into a revolution.”
+Over the last three years, we have brought together a very select group of brilliant teenagers from over 20 countries to LIVE, LEARN, CREATE and CHANGE, turning them from ordinary students to Innovators and Leaders with Entrepreneurial Superpowers!
+With the help of world-class entrepreneurs from MIT, Harvard, and top CEOs as instructors, students “learn how to turn their dreams and passions into solutions, and their solutions into a global revolution.”

 TBA: We may open up a second session at a later date

 Who can apply?